Adelina09/SFIA2/README.md

 # Random Story Generator

-Projet aiming to return to the user a random short story comprised of a beginning and an end, where the sotries are put together with the use of microservices.
+Projet aiming to return to the user a random short story comprised of a beginning and an end, where the stories are put together with the aid of microservices.

 ## Index